-If social-emotional activities sound like something you can do without, read on for the impact these activities can have on your child.
+If social-emotional activities sound like something you can do without, read on.
+Discover the impact these activities can have on your child.
 From confidence to resisting negative social pressure from their peers, your child will grow immensely from social-emotional activities.

 - Make and keep friendships

 - Build confidence

 - Improve conflict resolution skills